$0.00 | 0 Items in cart

 Gary Collins

-Gary has written fifteen books, including the children’s illustrated book What Colour is the Ocean?, which he co-wrote with his granddaughter, Maggie Rose Parsons.
-That book won an Atlantic Book Award: The Lillian Shepherd Memorial Award for Excellence in Illustration.
+He has seen seventeen of his books published, including the children’s illustrated book What Colour is the Ocean?, which he co-wrote with his granddaughter, Maggie Rose Parsons.
+That book won an Atlantic Book award: The Lillian Shepherd Memorial Award for Excellence in Illustration.
 His book Mattie Mitchell: Newfoundland’s Greatest Frontiersman has been adapted for film.
 Gary’s first novel, The Last Beothuk, won the inaugural NL Reads literary competition, administered by the CBC, and was long-listed for the International Dublin Literary Award.

-Gary Collins is Newfoundland and Labrador’s favourite storyteller, and today he is known all over the province as the Story Man.
-He lives in Hare Bay with his wife, the former Rose Gill.
-They have three children and seven grandchildren.
+Gary is known all over the province as the Storyman, bringing to life the rich histories of those who came before.
+He lives in Hare Bay still, content by the sea, with his wife, Rose.
+Together they have four children and seven grandchildren.

 facebook linktwitter link